Welsh Church Act 1914

 The Welsh Church Act 1914 (4 & 5 Geo.
 5. c.
-91) is an act of Parliament under which the Church of England was separated and disestablished in Wales and Monmouthshire, leading to the creation of the Church in Wales.
-The Act had long been demanded by the Nonconformist community in Wales, which composed the majority of the population and which resented paying taxes to the Church of England.
+91) is an act of the Parliament of the United Kingdom under which the Church of England was separated and disestablished in Wales and Monmouthshire, leading to the creation of the Church in Wales.
+The act had long been demanded by the Nonconformist community in Wales, which composed the majority of the population and which resented paying taxes to the Church of England.
 It was sponsored by the Liberal Party (a stronghold of the Nonconformists) and opposed by the Conservative Party (a stronghold of the Anglicans).

 History

-The Sunday Closing (Wales) Act 1881 was significant landmark legislation which introduced a religious legal difference to Wales.
+The Sunday Closing (Wales) Act 1881 (44 & 45 Vict. c.
+61) was significant landmark legislation which introduced a religious legal difference to Wales.
 Welsh university colleges were formed in Cardiff and Bangor in 1883–84 and Welsh issues were prominent in the parliament of 1886–92.
 The introduction of the Welsh land commission of 1892 and the formation of the University of Wales in 1893 were driven by Welsh Liberals, supported by Welsh Liberal David Lloyd George.
 Prime Minister William Gladstone also later became more supportive and voted in favour of disestablishment.
 The two men contributed to Welsh disestablishment and acknowledged the Welsh national consciousness.
 After 1886 the sentiment of Cymru Fydd developed, with more politicians moving in view towards a Welsh home rule similar to Ireland's, including T. E. Ellis, who also supported disestablishment as a return of religion in Wales to the native order.
 Whilst the Irish nationalist movement focused on home rule, the Welsh movement focused on disestablishment.
 The Rosebery government eventually gave in to pressures from Welsh Liberals and Cymru Fydd, and introduced a Welsh Disestablishment Bill 1894.
 This was rejected; it was followed by another Bill in 1909 which was also rejected.
 Another Bill was introduced in 1912, and despite rejection from the House of Lords the Bill was passed in 1914 after the Parliament Act allowed overriding of the Lords.

 A 70-year continuous campaign for Welsh disestablishment culminated in the passing of the Welsh Church Act in 1914; it came into force in 1920, having been delayed by the First World War.
 The campaign was motivated by a desire for freedom of religious expression as well as legal and civil equality for Welsh nonconformity.
 The matter also became associated with a wider movement for the recognition of the Welsh national identity, Welsh distinctiveness and culture and the Welsh language.
 Although Welsh Liberals were divided on the issue of Welsh home rule in the 1890s, they were united on disestablishment in Wales.